spacemeshos/product/product_plan.md

 1. GPU Post generator and user-specified POST commitment size per node.

-2. Wallet-Only App Mode - Enables users to run the Spacemesh App and use all of its wallet features without running a Node on their computer.
+2. Wallet-Only App Mode - Enables users to run the Spacemesh App and use all of its wallet features without running a node on their computer.
 The app communicates with a Spacemesh network http api gateway.

-3. Build go-spacemesh and a CLI wallet directly from source code and join the open testnet using them.

-4. Dashboard.
+3. Dashboard.
 Network status and data visualizations.

-5. Run a local testnet on your computer using go-spacemesh full node and cli wallet.
+4. Run a local testnet on your computer using go-spacemesh full node and cli wallet.

-6. Bug fixes and consensus protocol updates.
+5. Bug fixes and consensus protocol updates.

-7. Testnet dashboard.
+6. Testnet dashboard.

-8. Testnet automated tap.
+7. Testnet automated tap.

-9. Smart wallets contracts with SVM
+8. Smart wallets contracts with SVM

 ---